elunna/nerfhack-changelog/README.md

 * vampire shapeshifting has been disabled for all vampires except Vlad; this includes vampshifting or the player polymorphed into a vampire as well.
 * vampire mages can see invisible
 * vampires (any V) are not afraid of cracked or Molochian altars
+* vampires attack with their bite attacks first
 * all werefoo in animal form get infravision
 * wargs have a thick hide
 * werefoo revert back to their base form when killed (SLASH'EM)